Remote Start using Cell Phone: Part 3

 Yeah…something is wrong here… It looks good, nice solder job… Oh damnit!
 This is the part that was gonna go on the OUSTIDE of the project box!
 Crap, now I have to desolder it and solder on the other part of the connector.

 - Yeah, there we go.
 All ready to go.
 Now I just have to, wait… this connector…the other connector… the box, click, outside, here, there… … … AUGH!
 Sunnava*$@*!
 This connector is what goes FROM the phone TO the other connector on the outside of the box!
-Damnit!
+Dangit!

 - So right about now I went and got a glass of milk, sat in my chair and collected my thoughts.
 I was getting a little rushed and ahead of myself, making silly mistakes.
 “What is the next thing I had to do?
 After that?”
 I took my time and planned the whole thing out, one logical step at a time (or so I thought).